MysteryPancake/Houdini-Fun/README.md

 <img src="./images/vellum_replace_constraints.png" width="500">

-After replacing the constraints, some attributes like `@restlength` won't be correct.
+After replacing the constraints, some attributes like `@restlength` are incorrect.

 ### Fixing `@restlength`

-When new constraints are added, their default `@restlength` won't be correct.
-It needs to be replaced.

 - For distance (stretch) constraints `@restlength` is the target distance, like 0.5 meters between points.
 - For angle (bend) constraints `@restlength` is the rest angle, like 0 degrees for a flat line.